-- Five inches in width as measured from point to point of the upper shell, EXCEPT when held for processing as soft crabs or sold to a processor for the making of soft shell crabs. - Crabs under the minimum size limit shall be returned immediately to the waters from which taken without avoidable injury. - Maximum possession of whole stone crab is one stone crab per each crate of blue crabs or group of blue crabs equivalent to one crate.
+- 5 inches in carapace width as measured from point to point of the upper shell, EXCEPT when held for processing as soft crabs or sold to a processor for the making of soft shell crabs. - Crabs under the minimum size limit shall be returned immediately to the waters from which taken without avoidable injury. - Maximum possession of whole stone crab is one stone crab per each crate of blue crabs or group of blue crabs equivalent to one crate.